Viktor Chernomyrdin (icebreaker): Shipbuilding contract and start of construction

 Following the challenging winter navigating season of 2010–2011, during which ice conditions in the Baltic Sea became so severe that Russia was forced to call in the nuclear-powered icebreaker Vaygach from Murmansk to escort ships in the eastern Gulf of Finland, the Russian government decided to include a 25-megawatt diesel-electric icebreaker to the federal program Development of the Transport System of Russia (2010–2020).
 On 2 December 2011, Rosmorport and St. Petersburg-based Baltic Shipyard signed a contract, worth RUB 7.94 billion of which 30% was paid in advance, for the construction of the new line icebreaker.
 The keel-laying ceremony, attended by Prime Minister Dmitry Medvedev, was held on 10 October 2012.
 The construction of the 2,500-ton deckhouse was subcontracted to Nordic Yards in Germany.
 The ship was initially expected to enter service in the Gulf of Finland in December 2015 and replace two older icebreakers, the 1974-built Ermak and the 1977-built Kapitan Sorokin.

 The new icebreaker would be named after Viktor Chernomyrdin (1938–2010), the founder and first chairman of Gazprom and the former Prime Minister of Russia (1992–1998).
-In addition, he was the Acting President of Russia for a day in 1996 when President Boris Yeltsin underwent heart surgery.